ThomasRohde/favorites-extension/README.md

 - **Smart Folder Organization**: Recommends appropriate folders for new bookmarks based on their content.
 - **Semantic Search**: Enables users to find bookmarks using natural language queries.
 - **Browser Integration**: Seamlessly integrates with Microsoft Edge as a browser extension.
-- **Web Interface**: Provides a user-friendly web interface for managing bookmarks, folders, and tags.
 - **API Backend**: Powered by a robust FastAPI backend for efficient data management and processing.
+- **Docker Support**: Easy deployment using Docker containers.
+- **Persistence**: Uses SQLite for structured data and Chroma.db for vector embeddings, with configurable data directories.

 ## System Architecture